 Auditing Courses

-Audited courses are not eligible for financial aid.
-Students who enrolled in courses applicable to their degree and received federal aid and then change all enrolled courses to audited courses will be considered to have withdrawn on the date the final course was changed to an audited course and may owe the university money.
+Audited courses are not eligible for Financial Aid.
+Students who enrolled in courses applicable to their degree and received Federal Aid and then changed all enrolled courses to audited courses will be considered to have withdrawn on the date the final course was changed to an audited course and may owe the university money.

 What happens if I’m not meeting the standards?